lizbethrobledo/lizbethrobledo.github.io/README.md

             <p>1.
 Very difficult course if you don’t keep up with the workload.
 You need to make sure that you are completing the work on time and not getting.</p>
             <p>2.
 The teaching style seems very college lecture heavy and you will have long assignments that will take a long time to complete.
 DO NOT PROCRASTINATE IN THIS CLASS IT WILL KILL YOU IF YOU DO!!</p>
       <h4>Victoria: </h4>
+            <p>1.
+Get straight to the point in OPCVLs.</p>
+            <p>2.
+Mr. McCafferty will ask for analysis in all of your writing.
+Have more analysis on historical events than just simply describing what happened.</p>
+            <p>3.
+Participate in discussions even if you aren’t sure your answer to the question is right.
+Not trying at all will result in getting a 0.</p>
       <h4>William: </h4>
             <p>1.
 Always evaluate sources even if it seems credible do it for the extra points.</p>
             <p>2.
 The more you write the better it makes you feel.</p>